suyogxda/30-Days-Of-React/README.md

 Also, if you are good at using react, and by any chance, get to stroll this repo, I am a complete noob xD.
 I don't know much about the standard react coding and template guide.
 So, you can create an issue...which will help me learn from my mistakes.
 Anyway, Seeya (^\_^)

-P.S: Some code still needs to be commented and formatted properly.
+P.S: Most of my codes are responsive.
+And also some code still needs to be commented and formatted properly.
 So, bear with it for now.

 ## This is the end of my message.
 Below are the instructions to run this repo on your local machine I guess